 The disco damsel dealt in extremes.
 Her clothes were very loose, very tight, or a little bit of both.
 The goal was standing out, and occupying opposite ends of the spectrum was a surefire way to do it.
 “In the 1970s,” writes Diana Mankowski of the Ultimate History Project, “people wore clothes that stood out in order to fit in.”

-More glittery dresses took to the dance floor in the mid to late 70s when the metallic wrap dress took disco to an elevated place.
-It was sexy yet friendly to all ages.
-Roy Halston Frowick was the lead American designer of the flowing chiffon gown in shimmering materials that were worn by stars and copied for the masses around the world.
+More glittery dresses took to the dance floor in the mid to late ’70s, when the metallic wrap dress took disco to an elevated place.
+It was sexy, yet friendly to all ages.
+Roy Halston Frowick was the lead American designer of the flowing chiffon gowns in shimmering materials that were worn by stars and copied for the masses around the world.
 Often with empire waists, Grecian draping, and long leg slits, it brought an elegance to the dance floor that had been lacking for most of the decade.

 Despite its popularity, though, women were wearing pants in record numbers.
 They paired bell-bottoms with halter-neck tops and finished the look with slingback sandals or platform boots.
-The look was simple and honestly what most women wore to the Disco.
+The look was simple, and honestly, it was what most women wore to the Disco.
 “You had to be comfortable.
-Jeans made me comfortable”, said a Disco dancer quoted in Disco Dressing.
+Jeans made me comfortable,” said a Disco dancer quoted in Disco Dressing.

-Hotpants hit the scene in 1970 and soon appeared on both men and women.
-Some women wore opaque tights underneath, echoing the miniskirt; others went bare.
-Up top, “boob tubes” and plunging necklines were the order of the day — and usually braless.
+Hot pants hit the scene in 1970 and soon appeared on both men and women.
+Some women wore opaque tights underneath, echoing the miniskirt;, while others went bare.
+Up top, “boob tubes” and plunging necklines were the order of the day — and usually worn braless.